 I walked about four miles, until I had passed all the rapids of any special danger.
-About three-fourths of a mile below the uppermost cascade, following an Indian path, I came to a pleasant rising ground, upon which were several houses of a forsaken village, which were both larger and more commodious than any I had seen in any Indian country.
-They were about sixty feet long and thirty-five wide, the framework very well constructed, and covered with split planks and cedar bark.
-A little behind these houses, there is a small lake, in which a number of wild-ducks were sporting about.
-As I continued down the Indian path, at no great distance from the village, I came to several depositories of their dead.
-They were built of planks split from balsam fir and cedar, about eight feet long, six wide, and five high, and well covered.
-At one end is what may be called a door, upon which are paintings of various devices, which do not appear to be designed for any other purpose than that of ornament.
-Some had painting upon the sides as well as upon the doors.I had with me two Indians, who paid no particular attention to them, more than we should in passing a burying-ground.
-They pointed me to them, and made a short, solemn pause, without any actions which would indicate their paying homage to the pictures or any other object.
-The number of these pictures or any other object.
-The number of these depositories I did not ascertain, as many of them were so far decayed as hardly to be distinguishable; but of those in good condition there were eight or ten.
-Below this we passed several smaller houses than those above; the floors sunk about four feet below the level of the are only volcanic rocks.
-About the cascades, and I ground, and the walls rising only about three feet above it.
-It would seem that these were designed for winter habitations, but at this time their occupants were absent.
-At the distance of four miles below the main cataract, the country on the north side spreads out into a level plain, which near the river is a prairie, a little distance back covered with dense forests; while on the south side of the river it is very mountainous.
+About three-fourths of a mile below the uppermost cascade, following an Indian path, I came to a pleasant rise of ground, upon which were several houses of a forsaken village, which were both larger and far better than any I had seen in any Indian country.
+They were about sixty feet long, and thirty five wide, the frame work very well constructed and covered with split planks A little back of these houses, there is a and cedar bark. small lake, in which were a number of wild ducks enjoying As I continued down the Indian the comforts of life. path, at no great distance from the village, I came to several depositories of their dead.
+They were built of plank split from balsam fir and cedar, about eight feet long, six wide, and five high, and well covered.
+At one end is what may be called a door, upon which are paintings of various devices, which do not appear to be designed for any other Some had painting upon the purpose than for ornament. sides as well as upon the doors.
+I had with me two Indians who paid no particular attention to them, more than we should in passing a burying ground.
+They pointed me to them, and made a short, solemn pause, without any actions which would indicate their paying any homage to the pictures or any other object.
+The number of these depositories I did not ascertain, as many of them were so far decayed, as hardly to be distinguishable; but of those in good condition there were eight or ten.
+Below this we passed several houses of far less magnitude than those above: and while the floors of those were on a level with the surface of the ground, these were sunk about four feet below. and the walls rising only about three feet above the ground.
+It would seem these were designed for winter habitations, but at this time their occupants were all absent. distance of four miles below the main cataract, the country, on the north side, spreads out into a level plain, which near the river is a prairie, a little distance back covered with dense forests; while on the south side of the river it is very mountainous.

-Towards the lower part of Brant Island I re-embarked, and we proceeded a few miles farther and encamped below Pillar Rock, over against a picturesque cascade which descends the mountains from the south.
-Pillar Rock is of basaltic formation, situated on the north side of the river, a few rods from the shore, on a narrow strip of rich bottom-land, wholly isolated, rising 500 feet perpendicular on the river side, and on the others nearly as much.
-Upon all, except the river side, there are some very narrow offsets, upon which grow some cedars, and also a very few upon the highest point.
-The base, in comparison with the height, is very small, giving the whole the appearance of an enormous pillar.
+Toward the lower part of Brant island I re-embarked, and we proceeded a few miles farther and encamped below Pillar rock, over against an extraordinary cascade of water which descends the mountains from the south.
+Pillar rock is of basaltic formation, situated on the north side of the river, a few rods from the shore, on a narrow strip of rich bottom-land, wholly isolated, rising five hundred feet, on the river side perpendicular, and on the others nearly so.
+Upon all, except the river side, there are some very narrow offsets upon which grow some cedars, and also a very few upon the highest point.
+The base in comparison with the height, is very small, giving the whole the appearance of an enormous pillar.
+This is one of the astonishing wonders of volcanic operations.